-Contributing SRS and leave it uninvested is like buying a new car and leave it in the carpark.
-You get a one-time delight of owning a shiny gadget, but the car is worth less every day.
+Contributing to SRS and leaving it uninvested is like buying a new car and leaving it in the car park.
+You get the one-time delight of owning a shiny gadget, but the car depreciates in value every day.

 Why you should invest your SRS money?

-Potential higher returns: if you leave your SRS money with 0.05% deposit return, you are not taking care of your own retirement.
-Even if you leave it to a time deposit or an insurance policy, you earn multiple times higher return.
-Besides, you can invest in funds, ETFs, shares and REITs.
+Potential higher returns: If you leave your SRS money with a 0.05% deposit return, you are not taking care of your own retirement.
+Even if you leave it to a time deposit or an insurance policy, you earn multiple times higher returns.
+Besides, you can invest in funds, ETFs, shares, and REITs.
 Since you have a long investment time horizon, it is not difficult to earn a reasonable return.

-Non-taxable investment gains: Any gains realised on your investments are not subject to income tax before withdrawal.
+Non-taxable investment gains: Any gains realized on your investments are not subject to income tax before the withdrawal.
 Singaporeans sometimes take this for granted.
-But for many foreigners, this is dreams come true.
+But for many foreigners, this is a dream come true.

-Ability to withdraw SRS in the form of investment: If you have accumulated a sizeable investment portfolio, you may not want to sell them when you retire.
-The good news is that, from July 2015, SRS members will be able to apply to their SRS operators to withdraw an SRS investment by transferring the investment out of their SRS accounts (e.g. into their personal Central Depository (CDP) account), without having to liquidate their SRS investments.
+Ability to withdraw SRS in the form of investment: If you have accumulated a sizable investment portfolio, you may not want to sell them when you retire.
+The good news is, since July 2015, SRS members will be able to apply to their SRS operators to withdraw an SRS investment by transferring the investment out of their SRS accounts (e.g. into their personal Central Depository (CDP) account), without having to liquidate their SRS investments.
 This is only applicable to the types of withdrawals which qualify for the 50% tax concession:

 What Can You Invest Using Your SRS Funds?

-You can’t use SRS to buy property.
-But the Government has few restrictions on SRS investments and there is a wide range of financial products approved under the SRS scheme, including:
+You can’t use SRS to buy a property.
+But there is a wide range of financial products approved under the SRS scheme, including:

 - Fixed Deposits

 - Bonds (Such as T-Bills, Singapore Savings Bonds)